MrOwaisAbdullah/Saas-Plan-Agent/docs/overview.md

 3. **Automatic Generation**: Once all information is collected, the business plan is automatically generated

 The conversation is context-aware, meaning it remembers what information has already been provided and only asks for missing elements.

-## Simplification Achievements

-The application has been simplified in the following ways:

-### 1. Single-Step Generation
-The system now collects information and generates the business plan in a unified conversation flow, eliminating the need for separate phases.

-### 2. Eliminated Custom Information Extraction
-The custom regex-based functions for extracting information have been removed, as the agent now handles information extraction natively without requiring manual parsing.

-### 3. Unified Agent for Both Phases
-A single `business_plan_generator_agent` handles both the information gathering and business plan generation phases, switching behavior dynamically based on the completeness of provided information.